 How To Prepare Your Home or Apartment for your First Baby

-Having a little baby around your home or apartment can be a challenge for almost anyone, especially if it’s your first baby.
-Many things we take for granted, like plants, electrical outlets, sharp edges and so forth, things that are ‘safe’ for adults, can be very dangerous for a baby and need to be either removed or changed until your new baby is older and wiser.
+Many things we take for granted, like plants, electrical outlets, sharp edges, etc. can be dangerous for a baby.
+They’ll need to be either removed or changed until your new baby is older and wiser.

 - Cabinets should be outfitted with childproof locks or guards